Qu'Appelle, Saskatchewan: Education

 Bishop Adelbert Anson, the first Bishop of Qu'Appelle (1884–1892), established the St John's College Farm, a boys' school, agricultural and theological college shortly after his arrival in the diocese in 1884.
 When it became clear that funding from eastern Canada, the heartland of Canadian Anglicanism, would not be forthcoming, English funding for the Anglican mission on the Canadian prairies soon dried up and St. John's College dissolved shortly after Bishop Anson's departure in 1893.

 December 5, 1884 saw the creation of the first two school districts in the North-West Territories; Moose Jaw School District #1 and Qu'Appelle School District #2.
 The wood frame two- or three-classroom school house gave way to a 2½- storey brick school with full basement in 1906.

 Despite the town's decline, Qu'Appelle School had a new, though temporary, lease on life in 1963 when the new consolidated school unit came in, rural schools closed and farm children began to be driven to school in Qu'Appelle daily.

 However, education planners did not anticipate how quickly both the town's own and its far region's population and its town-commercial outlets would continue to decline.
 The farm seeking and supplying area surrounding town would continue to be steadily evacuated of people as the 1950s through 1970s drew on: Qu'Áppelle School, long together with the town hall a centre of community activity, was closed in 1973 and demolished in 1975.

 Qu'Appelle School, built 1906, closed 1973, demolished 1975.

 November 27, 1964 saw the opening of the nine-classroom brick James Hamblin School.
 Elementary school education from kindergarten to grade 9 is provided there; it is administered by the Qu'Appelle Valley School Division No. 139.

 The primary school of 1964 was under the longstanding 1906 high school in academic progress for less than a decade.
-Secondary school has not been available in Qu'Appelle since 2000, high school students from Qu'Appelle must travel to Bert Fox Community High School in Fort Qu'Appelle, part of the Prairie Valley School Division No 208. or to Indian Head High School.
+Secondary school has not been available in Qu'Appelle since 2000, high school students from Qu'Appelle must travel to Indian Head High School, part of the Prairie Valley School Division No 208.